christianalfoni/signalit/README.md

-# signalit
+# 📻 SignalIt
 Simple and performant reactive primitive for React

+**NOTE!** This tool is not ready for production as Prettier, Linters etc. needs to support the incoming `using` keyword for JavaScript/TypeScript.
+This should be available by end of August 2023

-- Allows you to define state locally and externally to components
+- 🗄️ Allows you to define state locally and externally to components
-- Increases performance as components only reconciles based on what it observes
+- 🚀 Increases performance as components only reconciles based on what it observes
-- Does not use proxies to achieve reactiveness through mutation.
+- 🔐 Does not use proxies to achieve reactiveness through mutation.
 It rather relies on simple getter/setter and treats its value as immutable, just like React expects
-- Uses [explicit resource management](https://github.com/tc39/proposal-explicit-resource-management) to observe signals in components, which eliminates overhead to the component tree and improves the debugging experience
+- 🐛 Uses [explicit resource management](https://github.com/tc39/proposal-explicit-resource-management) to observe signals in components, which eliminates overhead to the component tree and improves the debugging experience
-- Enhances promises with suspense support
+- 🕐 Enhances promises with suspense support
-- Allows debugging and exploring signals at runtime with source mapped references to the code observing and changing signals.
+- :accessibility: Allows debugging and exploring signals at runtime with source mapped references to the code observing and changing signals.
 This allows you and fellow developers understand what CODE drives your state changes, not just abstract action names

 **Table Of Contents**